seongtg/Python210-W19/solutions/00-README.md

 # Solutions
-Place solutions in this directory as they become available.
+You can review these solutions as they become available and compare them to your own code.
+They are provided for comparison and are not directly determin grading your work, but if your code is close to these examples, yuo are doing fine!

-Remember to document your solutions, preferably mentioning where students might get tripped up.
-None of the teachers, and none of the students, want to debug *your* code.
+- Please remember that these are just one way to do the exercies and may not even the best way.